Searching for Simplicity: Background

 The album was produced by Tom Dowd, who worked extensively with the Allman Brothers, and Johnny Sandlin, who co-produced Allman's first solo album, Laid Back.
 The idea to record a new version of "Whipping Post" came from longtime Allman Brothers roadie Red Dog, who suggested it after the success of Eric Clapton's version of "Layla" on MTV Unplugged.
 While recording "The Dark End of the Street"—once his brother Duane's favorite song—he had to stop and go outside because he was tearing up.

-The album came on the heels of Allman quitting drugs and alcohol, and the album's titled reflected his search "for a more simple life."
+The album came on the heels of Allman quitting drugs and alcohol, and the album's title reflected his search "for a more simple life."
 He was nearly complete with the recording process, which spanned two and a half years, when he quit substances altogether.
 In all, he completed 20 songs for the project, but felt some were not as good as others.
 He cut the track listing down from there, but then decided it was too short.
 Near the end of the process, he went to Fantasy Studios in Berkeley, California with Tom Dowd to record two new songs, a cover of "Memphis in the Meantime" and an original, "Startin' Over".

 The photo on the cover is of Allman at age 15.